 Mrs. McCormick died on the 2nd of August, 1959 and she was buried at the Windsor Grove Cemetery beside her husband.

 *Their son, Norman also became a physician.
 Dr. Norman McCormick died on the 11th of November, 1967 and he was buried at St. Mary’s Cemetery in Walkerville.
 After the death of Dr. Norman McCormick, his name was added to the scholarship at the University of Toronto.

-**Mrs. McCormick’s brother Charles also became a physician.
-He died in Detroit in 1937.
+**Mrs. McCormick’s brother Dr. Charles Oliver Woodbridge practiced medicine in Michigan.
+He died in Detroit on the 24th of January, 1937.